robyhartonodev/RobcketRocketLaunchSchedule/README.md

 </p>

 # Features
 - A schedule for upcoming rocket launches.
+(Autodetect and adjust Timezone)
 - Details for each launch
 - Notifications for upcoming launches (toggle in settings).
 - Countdown to the next space launch